 Army ROTC Factsheet

-1. If you have not paid your $200 housing deposit, make your payment online.
+1. If you have not paid your $200 room reservation fee, make your payment online.

-2. Once you have paid your housing deposit, Learn about and select your Living Learning Community (LLC).
+2. Once you have paid your room reservation fee, learn about and select your Living Learning Community (LLC).

 3. Submit Medical History,TB shot and Immunization Records.
 Information on what is needed can be found in the Medical Center Information Book